“What you think it is?”

 Mickey was staring at the thing hanging out of the top of the grinder’s hopper.
 The stainless steel was red around the rim, the gears of the machine still grinding, making a clicking sound as they tried to get through a particularly thick chunk of something – probably bone.

 Legs, pale and muscled, stuck out from the top of the grinder, and wings – 4 of ’em – poked out from a well-muscled back.
-Feathers were sprayed around the room here and there – some on the tile, some on the spice rack, and some still shooting out of the top of the hopper when the grinder caught a stray.
+Feathers decorated the room like someone had thrown confetti everywhere – some on the tile, some on the spice rack, and some still shooting out of the top of the hopper when the grinder caught a stray.
 It was like a seagull had exploded.

-Sunlight filtered in through a hole in the ceiling, and Mickey could see clouds floating by in the blue sky, unworried as ever.
+Sunlight filtered in through a hole in the ceiling, and Mickey saw clouds floating by in the blue sky, unworried as ever.
 He wiped his hands with his apron, and turned to Jerry.

 “Fuckin’ angel is what I think that was.”

-Mickey pointed to the meat-making end of the grinder, where a pink ground had been extruded.
+Mickey pointed to the meat-making end of the grinder, where a pink ground slowly extruded.

 “Yuh.
 He’s ground chuck now.”

 “I wonder if his name was Chuck.”
 Jerry grabbed a paddle and stepped up the little stool next to the grinder.
 He shoved the paddle in and grunted, prying at the teeth of the machine.
-There was a wet burp from the gears, and the body lurched forward, disappearing deeper into the grinder.
+The gears gave a wet burp and the body lurched forward, disappearing deeper into the grinder.

 “What the fuck are you doin’?”
 Mickey hollered.